 Scott Stapp Broke?

-In 2014 Scott posted a video to Facebook in which he claims that he has been dealing with extremely difficult financial problems.
+In 2014, Scott posted a video to Facebook in which he claims that he has been dealing with extremely difficult financial problems.
 In the video Scott explains that the IRS seized his bank accounts due to a clerical error which left him homeless and penniless.
-He admits that recently he has been forced to live in his car or in motels.
-Some days he apparently does not have enough money for food.
-Pretty sad story considering the fact that Creed sold 50 million albums worldwide during their career and Scott's net worth peaked in the late 90s at $30 million.
+He claimed that he was forced to live in his car or in motels.
+Some days he apparently did not have enough money for food.
+Pretty sad story considering the fact that Creed sold 50 million albums worldwide during their career, and Scott's net worth peaked in the late 90s at $30 million.

 After checking into rehab, and almost losing his family, Scott hit rock bottom and has since begun to rebuild his life.
 He and his wife, former beauty queen Jacklyn Stapp, appeared on the hit VH1 reality series, Couples Therapy, in 2015 to discuss the strains on their relationship and the possibility of rebuilding their lives.